LucasSantiag/LucasSantiag/README.md

 ## Hey!
 Welcome to my profile

-I'm a brazilian software developer, UI enthusiast and chess lover.
+I'm a brazilian software developer and UI enthusiast.

 What I've been doing:
 - 🔭 I’m currently working on Big Data projects at @dextra
 - 🌱 I’m currently learning multiples programming concepts
 - 🤔 I would love help anywhere
+- 💜 Chess Lover